 The other problem you will run into with shipping your household goods to Panama is that many rentals (and homes for sale) come completely furnished, so you’ll have a very limited selection of places to move to with all your household goods.

 If you have large furniture, it may not fit in Panama houses.
-If you plan to ship a container to Panama, you will need to come to Panama in advance to find a house where your household goods can be moved.
+If you plan to ship a container to Panama, you must come to Panama in advance to find a home where your household goods can be moved.
 The international movers will need an address or directions on where to take your household goods.
 If you don’t have a place to move your household goods to, the moving companies can store your household goods in their warehouse… for a fee of course.

 CAN A SHIPPING CONTAINER GET TO YOUR HOUSE

 Another thing to consider when shipping a container is if the moving company can get a shipping container to your property.
-In some parts of Panama, getting a shipping container anywhere near the house would be completely impossible.
+Getting a shipping container anywhere near the house would be difficult in some parts of Panama.
 The road could be too narrow or too steep, the road may be a dirt road, or it may be impossible to get the shipping container up or down your driveway.
 The moving company can transfer your household goods to a smaller truck and then make multiple trips to your house, but there will be an extra expense for this service.

 A good example…my house is at the bottom of a steep driveway at a narrow turn on the road.
 If I had shipped a container to Panama, it would have been necessary for the truck to park on the road about 100 yards away from my driveway entry.
 Then, they would have to use a dolly to go down my steep driveway to get to my house.
 It is estimated to cost an extra $3,000 to $5,000 because the shipping container cannot get down my driveway to my house.